Sathwik-07/My-Sbit-College-Website/README.md

-# My-Sbit-College-Website
+# cimagecollege.github.io
-This is a Single Static webpage of our Sbit College which is developed using Html,Css and Javascript
+This is a clone website created by me from scratch using HTML &amp; CSS.